jupyter-book/jupyter-book/docs/start/init.md

   #   logo: site_logo.png
 ```

-To proceed, we need to create some content.
+To proceed with building a website or PDF, we need to create some content.
 See [](create-content.md).